Editing Document Content

-Auto-completion is enabled when the JSON document (JSON instance/schema or Avro schema) being edited is associated with a schema.
+Auto-completion is enabled when the XML document being edited is associated with a schema.

-Auto-completion provides you with the available entry options at the cursor location.
+Auto-completion provides you with entry options at the cursor location.
 These options, which are based on the definitions in the schema, are provided (i) via pop-ups in the main window, and (ii) via the entry helpers (see screenshot below).
 The pop-ups and entry helpers each display a list of entries that are valid at that cursor location.
 To move through the entries in the pop-up list, use the arrow keys.
 Select an entry from the pop-up window or double-click an entry in the entry helper to insert it.

-In JSON Grid View, buttons in the cells of the grid provide functionality that is available in the context of the respective cell.
-Using these button commands is a faster and easier way to carry out commonly used operations.
-The available in-cell button commands are listed in the table below.
+In XML Grid View, buttons in grid cells or in the Grid View toolbar provide functionality that is available in the context of the current selection (cell or column).
+Using these commands is a faster and easier way to carry out commonly used operations.
+The available commands are listed in the table below.
 Display-related commands are shown with a blue background.
 Commands for editing the document (structure and content) are shown with a beige background.
 For additional commands in a particular cell's context, use the cell's context menu.
-Note: The name of a cell button's command is displayed as a tool tip when you hover over the cell button or toolbar icon.
+Note: The name of a command is displayed as a tool tip when you hover over the cell button or toolbar icon.

 Optimizes widths of grid columns according to cell content.